 When you choose to plead guilty and pay your ticket:

-- Your judge might give you the option to plead to a lesser offense―one that carries lesser fines and penalties.
-Typically, you must show up in court for such an option, and often drivers hire traffic ticket lawyers to help them get these options.
+- Your judge might give you the option to plead to a lesser offense that carries lesser fines and penalties.

-- Your auto insurance provider might give you a discount for completing the defensive driving course.
+- Your auto insurance provider might increase your rates OR might give you a discount for completing the defensive driving course.

-- If you're younger than 21 and commit a DUI-related offense, or younger than 18 and working your way up the licensing ladder, you could face stiffer fines and penalties.
-Our Ticket Fines and Penalties explains.
+- If you're under age and commit a DUI-related offense, or a minor and working your way up the licensing ladder, you could face stiffer fines and penalties.
+Our Ticket Fines and Penalties page explains.

-- If your ticket is for a “correctable offense” (which should be printed on the ticket), you might only have to present evidence that you've corrected the deficiency.
-Generally this requires an appearance in court or at the applicable city government agency.
+- If your ticket is for a “correctable offense", you might only have to present evidence that you've corrected the deficiency.

-- You must respond to your ticket either within five working days of receiving it, or by the response date printed on the ticket.
+- You must respond to your ticket by the response date printed on the ticket.
 Please contact your court or the agency that issued your ticket if you're not sure about your time limit.

-Most drivers can pay online as long as:
+Generally, you can pay your traffic ticket online as long as long as: